johanneskastl/ansible-role-openmediavault_lets_encrypt_certificate/README.md

 Hook script to import a Let's Encrypt certificate into Openmediavault.

-Based loosely on a [nice blog post by Adrian Pavelescu](https://adrian.work/post/openmediavault-5-letsencrypt-certbot-dns-cloudflare/).
+Based loosely on a [nice blog post by Adrian Pavelescu](https://adrian.work/post/openmediavault-5-letsencrypt-certbot-dns-cloudflare/), but adapted to work with python3 and with more error handling.

 Requirements
 ------------